MBA Recommender Questions and Criteria for the Top 10 Business Schools

 Where Can I Start?

-If you know that you’re planning to apply to business school, we recommend starting to cultivate relationships with potential recommenders as early as possible.
+When planning to apply to business school, we recommend starting to cultivate relationships with potential recommenders as early as possible.
 Also, note the characteristics that the school is looking for and make sure to develop and then demonstrate them where you can.
-Take advantage of the recommender prep doc by putting your email in the form above.
-It is Leland coach-approved and has been proven to help applicants get the most effective recommendation letters possible.

-In the meantime, work with a Leland coach to get the rest of your application put together.
-They can also help you prepare your recommender docs.
-Here are a few of our most highly-rated MBA admissions coaches.
+Additionally, collaborate with a Leland coach to finalize your application.
+They can assist with preparing your recommender documents.
+Below are some of our top-rated MBA admissions coaches.

 Also, here are a couple of articles you may find useful as you go through the application process:

-Lastly, we highly recommend signing up for Leland.
-You’ll get access to additional resources and guides, discount codes for coaching, first dibs on classes and free events, an invitation to an exclusive community of like-minded, ambitious people, and much more.
+Finally, we strongly recommend enrolling in Leland.
+By doing so, you will gain access to extra resources and guides, receive discount codes for coaching, have priority in signing up for classes and free events, join an exclusive community of like-minded and ambitious individuals, and enjoy many other benefits.
 We’re here to help you get into your dream MBA program!

 Browse hundreds of expert coaches